-Senate Bill 1690 (SB 1690), sponsored by the office of California State Senator Patricia Wiggins, is designed so that a broad set of stakeholder interests representing major crab ports throughout the state can evaluate current management measures and provide recommendations on future management of the Dungeness crab fishery.
-The bill was signed into law by Governor Schwarzenegger in September 2008 and designates the development and establishment of a DCTF.
-The work of the DCTF is expected to take place during the course of several meetings held in various crab fishing regions in the state.
-DCTF meetings will take place between May 2009 and January 2010, with the goal of making recommendations on Dungeness crab management measures by January 15th, 2010.
+Senate Bill (SB) 1690 (2007 - 2008 Reg.
+Sess.), sponsored by the office of California State Senator Patricia Wiggins, was designed so that a broad set of stakeholder interests representing major crab ports throughout the state could evaluate current management measures and provide recommendations on future management of the Dungeness crab fishery.
+The bill was signed into law by Governor Schwarzenegger in September 2008 and designated the development and establishment of a DCTF.
+The DCTF was reestablished by Senate Bill (SB) 369 (2011 - 2012 Reg.
+Sess.), which was sponsored by the office of California State Senator Noreen Evans and signed into law by Governor Jerry Brown.
+The work of the DCTF is expected to be carried out during the course of several public meetings held throughout the state.
+DCTF meetings will take place between March2012and January 2017, with the goal of reviewing the Department of Fish and Wildlife's proposed trap limit program by May 1, 2012 and making recommendations on Dungeness crab management measures by January 15, 2015 and January 15, 2017.

 Elected and appointed DCTF Members are identified in Table 1.